Proprietary AI analyst is now available

 Ginkgo Bioworks Valuation Multiples

-Discover revenue and EBITDA valuation multiples for Ginkgo Bioworks and similar public comparables like Grupa Azoty, Intrepid Potash, Gujarat State Fertilizers, Itafos and more.
+Discover Ginkgo Bioworks' revenue and EBITDA valuation multiples, acquisitions, and investment history, alongside public comparables like Grupa Azoty, Gujarat State Fertilizers, Intrepid Potash, SunOpta and more.

 Ginkgo Bioworks Overview